undefinedDarkness/undefineddarkness.github.io/src/ricing/index.md

 ## How do I use X?

+#f Emacs
+The youtube channel [System Crafters](https://www.youtube.com/c/systemcrafters) has already created a significant amount of resources regarding getting starting with emacs, You can find them [here](https://wiki.systemcrafters.cc/emacs/) - See the Emacs From Scratch series of an indepth series of writinig your own configuraton, But as usual, Do not follow them word for word, Experiment your own and try to understand what each and every setting does :D

+Customizing emacs is 90% about your own passion, There is a lot you can do
+#END f

 #f Firefox
 You can customize the User Interface (Chrome) with Firefox CSS, see the following:
 - [Getting started guide](https://www.reddit.com/r/FirefoxCSS/wiki/index/tutorials)